 When it comes to sceneries and attractions, Kyoto, Japan has a lot to offer.
-But when it comes to accommodations for tourists – especially the book-loving kind – one hostel in particular is a must-see.

 A brand new bookshelf-themed hostel with over 5,000 books has opened in Kyoto.
 Aside from the books guests can enjoy, there is a special bar stocked with beer and sleeping bunks inside the shelves.